netscaler/netscaler-k8s-ingress-controller/docs/how-to/secure-ingress.md

 # Securing Ingress

-The topic covers the various ways to secure your Ingress using Netscaler and the annotations provided by the Citrix ingress controller.
+The topic covers the various ways to secure your Ingress using Netscaler and the annotations provided by the Netscaler ingress controller.

-The following table lists the TLS use cases with sample annotations that you can use to secure your Ingress using the Ingress Netscaler and the Citrix ingress controller:
+The following table lists the TLS use cases with sample annotations that you can use to secure your Ingress using the Ingress Netscaler and the Netscaler ingress controller:

 | Use cases | Sample annotations |
 | --------- | ------------------ |